The Soup: Web Soup

 A third version, airing on G4, titled Web Soup, hosted by Chris Hardwick debuted June 7, 2009 at 9 pm ET.
 This version is more of a blend of the commentary and reaction portions of The Soup and two other G4 programs; Whacked Out Videos and the Around the Net viral video segment which opens Attack of the Show.
 This show ended after its 3rd season on July 20, 2011.

+Celebrity Soup

-Celebrity SoupCelebrity Soup was the British version of the American show hosted by comedian Iain Lee.
+Celebrity Soup was the British version of the American show hosted by comedian Iain Lee.
 Unlike The Soup, Celebrity Soup airs 19 episodes in a season, instead of year-round like in the United States.
 It had some of the same features as the original (i.e. "Chat Stew"), but also has its own running gags and features.
 The series had a similar set, with a window overlooking London's Big Ben instead of Hollywood, as in the U.S. original.

+The Soup Investigates

-The Soup InvestigatesThe Soup Investigates featured most of the same crew, including Joel McHale as the host.
+The Soup Investigates featured most of the same crew, including Joel McHale as the host.
 In the spin-off, the reporters go looking for potentially funny celebrity news stories.
 It is a spoof of investigative journalism.